mukoan/Docker/README.md

 ## Assumptions

-It is assumed that you know have set up docker on your system and can run CUDA.
+It is assumed that you know how to set up docker on your system and can run CUDA.
 You may need to adjust for the version of CUDA your graphics driver supports or remove the CUDA components entirely.